danirus/buildbot-sample-conf/django-simple/README.md

     (py32-dj15)$ pip install "Django==1.5.1"
     $ deactivate

-Create 3 slaves.
-Each of them will run inside a virtualenv to have access to a Django instance.
 The 3 virtualenvs have to get active on startup time right before launching the slaves.
+We will see that later.

+#### 3.1.3 Create the slaves

+Each of the 3 slaves will run inside their own virtualenv.
 The syntax of the ``buildslave`` command is as follows:

     $ buildslave create-slave <basedir> <master-addr/port> <name> <password>

-I create Buildbot slaves in a directory inside the virtualenv:
+Each slave will live in a directory inside the virtualenv directory structure:

     $ buildslave create-slave slaves/py27-dj14/slave localhost:9989 py27dj14 pass
     $ buildslave create-slave slaves/py27-dj15/slave localhost:9989 py27dj15 pass